redisson/redisson/docs/configuration.md

 **retryAttempts**

-Default value: `3`
+Default value: `4`

 Error will be thrown if Redis or Valkey command can’t be sent to server after *retryAttempts*.
-But if it sent successfully then *timeout* will be started.
+But if it was sent successfully then *timeout* will be started.

-**retryInterval**
+**retryDelay**

+Default value: `EqualJitterDelay(Duration.ofSeconds(1), Duration.ofSeconds(2))`

+Defines the delay strategy for a new attempt to send a command.

+Available implementations:

+* `org.redisson.config.DecorrelatedJitterDelay` - Decorrelated jitter strategy that increases delay exponentially while introducing randomness influenced by the previous backoff duration.
+* `org.redisson.config.EqualJitterDelay` - Equal jitter strategy that introduces moderate randomness while maintaining some stability of delay value.
+* `org.redisson.config.FullJitterDelay` - Full jitter strategy that applies complete randomization to the exponential backoff delay.
+* `org.redisson.config.ConstantDelay` - A constant delay strategy that returns the same delay duration for every retry attempt.

+**reconnectionDelay**

-Default value: `1500`
+Default value: `EqualJitterDelay(Duration.ofMillis(100), Duration.ofSeconds(10))`

-Time interval in milliseconds, after which another attempt to send a Redis or Valkey command will be executed.
+Defines the delay strategy for a new attempt to reconnect a connection.

+Available implementations:

+* `org.redisson.config.DecorrelatedJitterDelay` - Decorrelated jitter strategy that increases delay exponentially while introducing randomness influenced by the previous backoff duration.
+* `org.redisson.config.EqualJitterDelay` - Equal jitter strategy that introduces moderate randomness while maintaining some stability of delay value.
+* `org.redisson.config.FullJitterDelay` - Full jitter strategy that applies complete randomization to the exponential backoff delay.
+* `org.redisson.config.ConstantDelay` - A constant delay strategy that returns the same delay duration for every retry attempt.

 **failedSlaveReconnectionInterval**